-This page can be translated using the browsealoud tool in the top right hand corner of this page.
+This page can be translated using the 'Select Language' tool in the top left hand corner of this page.
 However, if you need this information in a different format, please call 01233 331111.

 Do not allow anyone into your home without correct identification.
 All employees of Ashford Borough Council and their contractors will carry identification, which will include a photograph.
 Contractors should be wearing company-identifiable uniform and all vehicles should bear the company's name.
 If you are in any doubt, please contact the housing team on 01233 330688 who should be able to confirm if the caller is genuine.

 We will send you four statements per year, but you can request an additional statement by calling 01233 330688.